passport/www.passportjs.org/books/tutorials/google/state.md

 ```

 Add the following code at line 28, after `express.static` middleware, to
-maintain add sessions to the application.
+add sessions to the application.

 ```js
 app.use(express.static(path.join(__dirname, 'public')));